jlgerber/rustclass/lesson_02.md

 - Ownership is dictated by the ownership of the variable that you are matching against.
 If it is owned, you can extract owned components.
 Otherwise, you will be dealing with references
 - you can explicitly note a reference using the `ref` keyword
 - you can explicitly make the ref mutable by using the `mut ref` keywords, provided the variable is mutable to begin with.
 - match is an expression.
 Each arm returns the value of the last expression in the branch.
 You can add parens to group multiple expressions together if you want.
-If the last statement in the branch ends in a semi-colon, then the return vaue is the unit `()`.
+If the last statement in the branch ends in a semi-colon, then the return value is the unit `()`.
 - you can nest match expressions
 - you can assign the return value to a variable (and often will).